 (Info Courtesy: Socialmediatoday.com)

 Furthermore, Gartner predicts that by the year 2020, 90% of companies will offer customer service through social media.
 And there is a good reason for that.
-Social media platform is lot more engaging and costs as little as $1 to solve customer issue on social media, which is 1/6th of many call center interaction.
+The social media platform is a lot more engaging and costs as little as $1 to solve customer issues on social media, which is 1/6th of many call center interactions.

 Given the scenario and context, the Omni-channel customer experience solution is more important than ever.